-- Hosting section-specific focus meetings for tribes to ensure the Authority received direct input from the tribal community. - Providing to the tribes Geographical Information System shape files and/or Google Earth KMZ files of alignment alternatives, as well as cultural resources locations to assist in identifying areas of tribal concern. - Providing tribes the opportunity to contribute tribal ethno-history write-ups for inclusion in the cultural resource's technical reports, which allows the tribes to tell their own story (for which they receive authorship credit within the report). - Providing tribes the opportunity to review and comment on all draft cultural resources technical reports prior to finalization. - Notifying tribes of the project status at key milestones in the project delivery process. - Providing tribes opportunities to review and provide input regarding any changes in the project's Area of Potential Effect. - Inviting tribes to participate in the development of agreement documents and treatment plans for addressing the treatment of cultural resources affected by the project.
+- Hosting meetings in virtual format during the Covid-19 pandemic to maintain open lines of communication and continue consultation efforts with tribal communities in safe way. - Offering flexible or extended comment review periods. - Hosting a virtual workshop to develop and collaborate on content for Memoranda of Agreement and Archaeological Treatment Plans. - Hosting section-specific focus teleconference meetings for tribes to ensure the Authority received direct input from the tribal community. - Providing to the tribes Geographical Information System shape files and/or Google Earth KMZ files of alignment alternatives, as well as cultural resources locations to assist in identifying areas of tribal concern. - Providing tribes the opportunity to contribute tribal ethno-history write-ups for inclusion in the cultural resources technical reports, which allows the tribes to tell their own story (for which they receive authorship credit within the report). - Providing tribes the opportunity to review and comment on all draft cultural resources technical reports prior to finalization. - Notifying tribes of the project status at key milestones in the project delivery process. - Providing tribes opportunities to review and provide input regarding any changes in the project's Area of Potential Effect. - Inviting tribes to participate in the development of agreement documents and treatment plans for addressing the treatment of cultural resources affected by the project.

-In 2019, the Authority participated in the Governor's Tribal Liaison Meeting hosted by the Office of the Tribal Advisor.
-This meeting is a forum to discuss state legislation, regulations, and policies that affect California tribal communities, and effective government-to-government consultation between state agencies and California Tribes.
+In 2020, the Authority participated in the Governor's Tribal Liaison Meeting hosted by the Office of the Tribal Advisor.
+This meeting is a forum to discuss state legislation, regulations, and policies that affect California tribal communities, and effective government-to-government consultation between state agencies and California Tribes, especially considering COVID-19 and its impacts on tribal communities.

-In 2019, the Authority participated in the Native American Advisory Committee (NAAC) quarterly meetings hosted by Caltrans Native American Liaison Branch to discuss transportation issues that impact tribal communities throughout the state and offer a chance to further government-to-government working relationships.
+In 2020, the Authority participated in the Native American Advisory Committee (NAAC) quarterly meetings hosted by Caltrans Native American Liaison Branch to discuss transportation issues that impact tribal communities throughout the state and offer a chance to further government-to-government working relationships.